g-dant/g-dant.github.io/_posts/2020-04-03-The GGPLOT Layers and Tidy Data.md

 ![GGPlot Layers](https://cxlabsblog.files.wordpress.com/2017/10/2017-10-24-14_36_29-visualization-layers-of-ggplot-google-docs.png?w=620)

 For now, imagine that each layer will be responsible to a different part of the final plot and so, we will "overlap" them.
+We will start with the most fundamental layer: the "Data".

+### 2.1.
+The *Data* Layer